Chrissy Metz Is Ready To Be A ‘Plus-Size’ Bride On ‘This Is Us’

 Chrissy Metz and the rest of the cast will return to This Is Us in the fall of 2017.

-[Featured Image by Rachel Murray/Getty Images for Cosmopolitan ]
+[Featured Image by Rachel Murray/Getty Images for Cosmopolitan]